AllisonVanBeaver/Coffee-Sales-Data-Analysis/README.md

 My dashboard finds the coffee shop experiences higher sales from customers without loyalty cards compared to those with existing loyalty memberships.
-In light of these findings, I recommend a strategic emphasis on marketing initiatives tailored towards the expansion of the loyalty card holder base
+In light of these findings, I recommend a strategic emphasis on marketing initiatives tailored towards the expansion of the loyalty card holder base.

 ![Screenshot (9)](https://github.com/AllisonVanBeaver/Coffee-Sales-Data-Analysis/assets/160637606/ef868726-8f3f-4e39-bcd8-94cfc009f409)